 The following forms of healing arts and bodywork where born from the traditions of Japan, China, Thailand, India, Polynesia and the Maya of the Yucatan peninsula.

-My studies have been broad and include cultural anthropology.
-Presenting this work in ways that honor the traditional healing cultures of origin expands the client experience.
+Jennifer's studies have been broad and include cultural anthropology.
+She strives to present this work in ways that honor the traditional healing cultures of origin expands the client experience.
 The intent is to practice each style as an inspired practice, sharing ancient wisdom through conscious touch and bringing the ritual of self connection back to the modern world.

 A sacred form of Temple Bodywork from Hawaii, combines energy raising movements from the art of Hula with deep forearm strokes and nourishing coconut oil.
 The sensation is like having waves wash over the body taking all manner of stress and discomfort away.